 Yet back of these causes, or superadded to them, is another, unexplained, the "special agent" of the French Academy.
 The facts are the same, the cause manifestly is the same, and the reasoning of intelligent men in all ages as to that cause has been the same, with what we have beheld in many another land and age.
-One writer refers it to the power called mesmeric.2 He pictures also the appalling scene of initiation 3 to which the practisers of these arts subject every one who would enter their fraternity.
+One writer refers it to the power called mesmeric.4 He pictures also the appalling scene of initiation 3 to which the practisers of these arts subject every one who would enter their fraternity.
 In the dense jungle, far from human habitation, over a charcoal fire a small brass kettle filled with mysterious ingredients is placed, and around it in a circle skulls and bones are strewn.
-By this kettle, in this hideous circle, with tigers and hyenas prowling around, the candidate is all night long to remain seated, gazing at and stirring its contents.4 If, unmoved, never for a moment diverted, he persists all night, that is a man who has any imaginable command over his nervous system.
-The whole appearance and the entire proceedings of these devotees indicate that it is the nervous principle which they employ in working the wonders which every intelligent observer is convinced are real.
+By this kettle, in this hideous circle, with tigers and hyenas prowling around, the candidate is all night long to remain seated, gazing at and stirring its contents.4 If, unmoved, never for a moment diverted, he persists all night, that is a man who has any imaginable command

-1 As the aguated speaker has a dry voice; the calm, a clear, mellow one.
+As the aguated speaker has a dry voice; the calm, a clear, mellow one.